FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-30-schools-out.md

 So my official graduation commencement will be next Sunday and then there's an award ceremony the day before (turns out I'm the top graduate in my CS department which is pretty cool).

-Finally getting that paper though…
+Finally getting that paper though...

 //www.youtube.com/watch?v=ewRjZoRtu0Y